mahendrabairagi/DeeplensWorkshop/lab2.md

 ![](SageMakerImageClassification/images/sagemaker-to-deeplens-12.gif)

+If you couldnot train model using Sagemaker then select "Externally trained model" and in S3 bucket enter "deeplens-mahendra/techsummit".
+In Model name choose model name e.g. imageclassification, keep description as image classification. select "import model" to save the configuration.

 Go back to import model screen, select the imageclassification model you imported earlier, click Add model.
 Once model is added, you need to add a lambda function by choosing Add function.